- Insurance costs increased in 2024.

 The two-stroke engine has an exhaust port and an inlet port on the cylinder.
 The inlet port is connected to the carburetor.

-The piston moves from BDC to TDC compressing the air-gasoline mixture drawn earlier and while moving up create a negative pressure in the crankcase.
+The piston moves from BDC to TDC compressing the air-gasoline mixture drawn earlier and creates a negative pressure in the crankcase.

 Due to the negative pressure, a fresh air-gasoline mixture is sucked by the engine through the carburetor and the mixture enters the engine’s crankcase.